mynlp/jigg/README.md

 ## How to use

-The current version is 0.2.
-You can use `transccg-0.2.jar` in the project root directory, which is a self-contained jar of the current version.
+The current version is 0.3.
+You can use `jar/transccg.jar`, which is a self-contained jar of the current version.

 ### Preparing a pre-trained model